Schedule your first service today and get 50% off!

 Here’s how we recommend staying ahead of pests in a home-friendly way:

-• Seal gaps or cracks around doors and windows with weather stripping or caulk.
+• Seal gaps or cracks around doors and windows with weather stripping or caulk, following EPA recommendations for integrated pest prevention.

 • Keep food in sealed containers, including pet food.